Glassfiber reinforced plastics (GRP)

 The World Commission on Environment and Development defines sustainable development as “development which meets the needs of current generations without compromising the ability of future generations to meet their own needs”.

-Environmental sustainability is the ability to keep renewable resource use, pollution, and non-renewable resource depletion at levels that don’t harm the future of our planet.
-This pillar of sustainable development is needed to be given top priority: It’s a prerequisite for both social and economic sustainability.
+Environmental responsibility is the ability to keep renewable resource use, pollution, and non-renewable resource depletion at levels that don’t harm the future of our planet.
+This pillar of sustainable development is needed to be given top priority: It’s a prerequisite for both social and economic responsibility.